syncfusion-content/xamarin-docs/Xamarin/Themes/Themes.md

 In addition to that, you can also the override the keys which are specific to the controls.
 You can find the keys and the elements to which they are mapped for all the controls in this link.[link]

-Pleae check the below section to know about overriding both common and control specific keys.
+Please check the below section to know about overriding both common and control specific keys.

 ### Overriding key values

-You can override the default values for the keys as needed by changing the values for the keys after merging the common theme resources.
+You can override the default values for the keys as needed by changing the values for the keys after merging the common theme resource dictionary.

 {% highlight xaml %}